blendernc/blendernc/docs/source/install.rst

 The addon is installed just like any other Blender addon:

 * Download the pre-generated zip from the `GitHub <https://github.com/blendernc/blendernc-zip-install>`_, or download the `current version zip <https://github.com/blendernc/blendernc-zip-install/raw/master/blendernc.zip>`_ (do not unzip it!).

 .. note::
     Under macOS - Safari downloading a .zip file will by default unzip it.
 You can fix this by:

     #.
-Manually zip the blendernc folder.
+Manually zip the blendernc folder, or

-    #.
-Change Safari preferences:
+    #. change Safari preferences:

-      - Open Safari
+      * Open Safari

-      - Click Preferences
+      * Click Preferences

-      - Under the General tab, uncheck the option Open “safe” files after downloading
+      * Under the General tab, uncheck the option Open “safe” files after downloading

 * In Blender go to the user preferences and open the **Addons** tab.